 A time will come when Mum will not understand what I’m showing her anymore.
 That will be a tough day but, a way off yet I hope?

-Most of all, as a lifelong canal and narrowboat fanatic, my plan is to develop this website even more.
-The aim is to eventually make it a resource for everything related to the UK narrowboat canal network.
-In addition also it’s place at the birth of the industrial revolution.
+Most of all, as a lifelong canal and historic working narrowboat fanatic, my plan is to develop this website even more.
+The aim is to eventually make it a resource for everything related to the UK narrow canal network.
+In addition it’s relevance at the birth of the industrial revolution.